PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Tue, 17 Sep 2024 18:39:46 GMT
+⏰ Updated on Fri, 05 Jul 2024 19:45:53 GMT

-💭 Thought: Mau makan enak setelah deadline selesai.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!